cdanielw/poor-mans-broker/README.md

 3. A `TransactionSynchronizer` implementation also needs to be specified.
 It is responsible for checking if a transaction is active, and allows listeners to be notified when current transaction commits.
 Just as with the connection manager, an implementation using Spring's `TransactionSynchronizationManager` is provided.
+4. Registers a monitor that logs the message broker activities using SLF4j.
+5. Registers a monitor capturing metrics about the message broker, using Dropwizard's Metrics.
-4. A `MessageQueue` is the object where messages are published. `MessageConsumer`s are registered at the time the queue is built.
+6. A `MessageQueue` is the object where messages are published. `MessageConsumer`s are registered at the time the queue is built.
-5. A `MessageConsumer` specifies a `MessageHandler`, which will receive published messages.
+7. A `MessageConsumer` specifies a `MessageHandler`, which will receive published messages.
 In addition to `MessageHandler`s, there are `KeepAliveMessageHandler`s, which provides a way for the handler to notify the message broker it's still alive, and prevents it from timing out.
-6. Messages must be published within a transaction.
+8. Messages must be published within a transaction.
-7. Example of how messages are published.
+9. Example of how messages are published.
 The message is written to the database in the same transaction as the transactional work is being done.
 Once the transaction commits, the message broker will query the database for messages to process, and forwards the message to the message handler.